REVERSE MORTGAGE FAQ's

 A reverse mortgage is a financial tool which allows seniors to convert the equity in their homes into cash in their hands.
 Depending on age, and equity specifics, a reverse mortgage works based on the concept of relinquishing one’s equity to the bank in return for eliminating mortgage payments, and even receiving significant cash payments.
-As with any mortgage, borrowers remain responsible for taxes, insurance, and maintenance costs.

 How long does it take for a reverse mortgage to close?

 On average, a reverse mortgage will take 20-30 days to close.

 Do I have to pay off my reverse mortgage?

 No. A reverse mortgage is a non-recourse loan, or a loan which requires no repayment.
 This is why it is referred to as a reverse mortgage.
 Instead of making payments in an effort to repay a loan like most conventional loans, the reverse mortgage pays you, and the loan is due only after death of the last surviving spouse.

 Can I choose to continue making payments even after my reverse mortgage?

 Yes.
 Many conservative clients choose to continue to make their mortgage payments even though they are not required.
 You may make all, half, or even a fraction of your payments in an effort to keep the loan balance from increasing.

 Do I still own my home after a reverse mortgage?

 Yes.
 A reverse mortgage has no effect on the ownership of your home.
 After a reverse mortgage you will maintain title to your home.